2014 Brickyard 400: Report

-Crown Royal's "Your Hero Name Here" program selected John Wayne Walding for the race name.
-Walding, a former member of the Green Berets, was serving in Afghanistan when a sniper shot, in the Battle of Shok Valley, forced the amputation of his lower right leg.

-The 2014 race also marked the introduction of a new video board at the start-finish line replacing the scoring pylon in use since 1994.
-The board debuted for this weekend.

 Entry list

-The entry list was released on Tuesday, July 22, 2014 at 10:26 a.m.
+The entry list was released on Tuesday, July 22, 2014, at 10:26 a.m.
 Eastern time.
 Forty-six drivers were entered for the race.

 2013 NASCAR Camping World Truck Series champion Matt Crafton entered the race in the No. 29 RAB Racing Toyota, attempting to make his Cup debut.
 IndyCar Series driver and former Cup driver Juan Pablo Montoya returned to NASCAR in the No. 12 Team Penske Ford to make his second start of the season.
 2000 Brickyard 400 winner Bobby Labonte entered the race in the No. 37 Tommy Baldwin Racing Chevrolet.
 Crafton, Montoya, and Trevor Bayne were required to make the race via speed, due to having no owners' championship points or being too low in owners' points, while Labonte had the advantage of using a past champion's provisional.

 Practice

 Two practice sessions were held at the track, on Friday at 11:35 am local time, and on Saturday at 9 am, three hours before the qualifying session.